LukasMias/LukasMias.github.io/_pages/about.md

 <hr>

 Next to mathematics, I am also passionate about <b>computer science</b> and <b>programming</b>.
-Parallel to my PhD, I have familiarized myself with the theory of <b>algorithms & data structures</b> and have a solid foundation in frameworks, libraries and languages such as Java & JavaFX, Python & NumPy, C and basics of web development (Javascript, (S)CSS, HTML).
+Parallel to my PhD, I have familiarized myself with the theory of <b>algorithms & data structures</b> and have a solid foundation in frameworks, libraries and languages such as Java & JavaFX, Python & NumPy, C, and the basics of web development (Javascript, (S)CSS, HTML).

 <hr>